 In honour of World Environment Day (5th June), the Meaningful Travel Experts at Rickshaw Travelhave shared five ways to make a positive impact when travelling.

-Tourism contributes to around 4.6% of global warming, so there are plenty of ways to ensure you are doing your bit for the environment.
+Tourism contributes to around 4.6% of global warming, so there are plenty of ways to ensure you are doing your bit for the eenvironment.
 From getting to the destination to the souvenirs you take home.
+From being efficient with your travel choices, to the surroundings you will find yourself in.
+No matter where you go, you will be able to discover recycling options such as doylstown eagle dumpster rental.
+You will be able to rest assured that you are doing what you can, when you can, by using these greener options whenever you can.–

 Rickshaw Travel has recently partnered with Animondial to develop their Meaningful Travel vision and inspire other small travel business to make tourism a force for good.
 Rickshaw has also committed to supporting the end of elephant riding by signing World Animal Protection’s elephant-friendly pledge, and is in the process of auditing their trips involving any type of wild animal interaction.